• Home

 The classic scam is the one that goes: we’re the police, we’re coming to arrest you for failing to pay, unless you want to send us money not to arrest you.

 A variation is the collection call for a debt that isn’t yours.
-Scammers have invented a debt you don’t owe and hope to frighten you into paying rather than risk it.
+Scammers have invented a debt you don’t owe and hope to frighten you into paying rather than risk non payment.

-Threat assessments: it only pays to get worked up about debts that are real.
+Threat assessment: it only pays to get worked up about debts that are real and consequences that are real.

 How soon?